Academics

 • Assistant-direct one departmental production (faculty or guest professional director)

-• Direct two productions (that are not part of a class or practicum assignment; can be on campus or off; staged readings are not considered productions)
+• Direct two productions (that are not part of a class or practicum assignment; can be on campus or off; a maximum of one departmental staged reading counts)

 • Complete two Independent Studies with faculty mentors in Directing or Directing-related areas